How To Make Your Quit Smoking Resolution Stick

 When I finally quit smoking in 2003 at an Allen Carr’s Easyway seminar, my understanding and perspective changed.
 I no longer craved or desired cigarettes and I finally felt happy and free.

-I’m delighted to say that my resolution for 2022 is the same as it’s been for the last 17 years – to help as many people as possible achieve their goal of quitting smoking, easily and happily.
+I’m delighted to say that my resolution for this year is the same as it’s been for the last 18 years – to help as many people as possible achieve their goal of quitting smoking, easily and happily.

 As Allen says “The real difference between a smoker and non smoker is not how long they’ve gone without smoking but whether they have a need or desire to smoke.”